Prithiviraj69/Javascript_Interview_Questions/README.md

 ### Q5.
 How does prototypal inheritance work in JavaScript?
    - JavaScript uses prototypal inheritance, where objects can inherit properties and methods from other objects.
    - Each object has an internal property called `[[Prototype]]`, and when a property is not found in an object, JavaScript looks for it in the object's prototype, creating a chain.
+   - In classical inheritance, classes are immutable, may or may not support multiple inheritance, and may contain interfaces, final classes, and abstract classes.
+In contrast, prototypes are much more flexible in the sense that they may be mutable or immutable.
+The object may inherit from multiple prototypes, and only contains objects.
    - [Back to Top](#javascript-interview-questions)

 ### Q6.
 What is asynchronous programming in JavaScript?